 The last thing we’ll cover is fixed vs. variable APRs.
 As the term suggests, a fixed APR remains constant throughout the life of the loan.
 You’ll be able to budget and plan your repayment using that number.
 Variable APRs can fluctuate.
 Some borrowers opt for a variable rate because it can actually work in the borrower’s favor.
 However, it can also work against the borrower, depending on how the factors of the variable rate fluctuate.

-At Helix, we use fixed rates.
+Helix uses fixed rates.
 The majority of our customers are only just beginning their journey toward financial stability, and we believe it’s wiser to limit major risk factors at this stage.

 Mind your loan details

-You’ll be hard pressed to find a legal document without paragraph upon paragraph of fine print.
+You’ll be hard-pressed to find a legal document without paragraph upon paragraph of fine print.
 Most of the time it’s complicated jargon you’d almost have to be an attorney to understand, and loan paperwork is no exception.
 Sadly, many lenders make it their business model to use the fine print as a hiding place for clauses that will give them the right to adjust your interest rate, add complex conditions to your loan, or charge you fees.